Artyom Borovik: Journalism

 Borovik first appeared on Soviet television in late 1980s as one of the hosts of a highly progressive and successful Vzglyad (which literally translates as The View or The Look), a kind of satirical television show watched weekly by as many as 100 million people.
 The other anchors were Vladislav Listyev, Alexander Lyubimov and Alexander Politkovsky.

 Borovik was a pioneer of investigative journalism in the Soviet Union during the beginning of glasnost.
 He worked for the American CBS program 60 Minutes during the 1990s, and began publishing his own monthly investigative newspaper Top Secret, which grew into a mass-media company involved in book publishing and television production.
 In 1999, Borovik started an investigative program called Versia in partnership with U.S. News & World Report.

 His Top Secret TV programme often focused on corruption cases involving Russia's political and economic elite.
 The programme, as well as Borovik's print publications, Top Secret and Versia, were openly critical of Vladimir Putin.
 Borovik also opposed the First and Second Chechen Wars.
 His last investigation was about the Russian apartment bombings of 1999, which he and others alleged had actually been orchestrated by the Russian FSB.
-In one of his last papers, he quoted Vladimir Putin, who said: "There are three ways to influence people: blackmail, vodka, and the threat to kill."
+In one of his last papers, he quoted Putin, who said: "There are three ways to influence people: blackmail, vodka, and the threat to kill."
 This quote Borovik based on Der Spiegel and Stern, German magazines.